 How long do businesses have to carry on marketing for?

 Probably only for as long as they want to stay in business.
 Businesses that are lucky enough to be successful through word-of-mouth or referrals are in a good position to perhaps start thinking about marketing and sales strategies to take their business to the next level if they want to grow.

 What are the benefits of social media?

 Social media sites such as Facebook Twitter, Linkedin, to name a few, have the potential to increase awareness, lead generation and sales conversion for your business.
 “According to Hubspot, over 90% of marketers in 2019 claimed that social media marketing was important for their business, with 80% indicating their efforts increased traffic to their websites.”
 Paying for advertising on Facebook or Twitter is relatively cheap and the ability to carry out small trials means that you can test a target audience and get a good indication of results to expect over a longer time period.
 Managed social media generally has a higher conversion rate than outbound marketing methods such as exhibitions, TV or radio commercials, print advertisements, cold calls, mailing and emailing.
 A higher number of social media followers and an active presence tends to improve trust and credibility in your brand, representing social proof that your business is legitimate and attentive.

 Any other questions?

-We’re happy to answer any other questions whether you’re looking for marketing advice and support; click here to contact us.
+We’re happy to answer any other questions; click here to ask a question.